 Our forthcoming IIC Dialogue on the 5 - 6 March 2020 in Washington D.C., as part of the Smithsonian’s Symposium “Stemming the Tide: Global Strategies for Sustaining Cultural Heritage through Climate Change,” will be a critical moment to promote positive changes.

 By supporting the CHN we will look to connect to the broader climate change conversations, whether that’s engaging with the scoping work for the European Commission’s goals for 2019-22 European Work Plan for Culture or contributing to the global efforts to reduce and mitigate Greenhouse Gases (GhG) by helping to address the wider tensions between heritage conservation and climate adaptation goals.
 You can find our more about CHN here.

 In the meantime IIC is taking positive steps to reduce its carbon footprint and will be introducing policies and procedures in line with ISO standards 14001 to help make sure that our operations as an organisation do not negatively impact the environment.
 Practical steps we have taken so far include working with our publishing partner Taylor and Francis to reduce plastic wrapping and packaging used to send out Studies in Conservation, and by introducing digital livestreaming and webinar access to our events and professional development series in order to reduce travel impacts.
-IIC will be collaborating with other like minded organisations working to address climate change and we will reporting on and promoting our partnerships in 2020.
+IIC will be collaborating with other like minded organisations working to address climate change and we will reporting on and promoting our partnerships in 2020 and beyond.

 These are the critical challenges for our age, please join us in our call for action.